HawtSaucee/lpthw/README.md

 # My LPTHW Code
-Hello I am an experienced fire hydrent born in the streets to thwart the evil of online hacker this is my code
+Hello I am an experienced fire hydrant born in the streets to thwart the evil of online hackers this is my code